Myxogastria: Myxamoebae and Myxoflagellates

 In those species which reproduce sexually, haploid cells bud from the spores.
 Depending on the environmental conditions, either a myxamoeba or a myxoflagellate buds from the spore.
 Myxamoebae move like amoebae – that is, crawling on the substrate – and are produced in dry conditions.
-Myxoflagellates, which are peritrichous and can swim, develop in moist to wet environments.
+Myxoflagellates, which can swim, develop in moist to wet environments.
 Myxoflagellates almost always have two flagella; one is generally shorter than the other and sometimes only vestigial.
 The flagella are used for locomotion and to help to move food particles closer.
 If the humidity changes, cells can switch between the two manifestations.
 Neither form has a cell wall.
 This developmental stage (and the next one) serves as a nourishment provider and is also known as the first trophic phase (nourishment phase).
 In this monocellular phase, the Myxogastria consume bacteria and fungus spores, and probably dissolved substances, and they reproduce through simple cell division.
 If the environmental conditions change adversely in this phase, for example extreme temperature, extreme dryness or food shortage, the Myxogastria may switch to very long-lived, thin-shelled quiescent states – the so-called microcysts.
 For that to happen, the myxamoebae assume a round shape and secrete a thin cell wall.
 In this state they can easily survive one year or longer.
 If living conditions improve, they become active again.